-To adequately facilitate auditing and monitoring of management, the Company appoints persons who have diverse experience, knowledge, expertise and insight in accordance with the Standards for Auditing by Audit & Supervisory Board Members (the policy for selecting candidates for Audit & Supervisory Board Member).
-The Company appoints half or more of the candidates from among persons who satisfy requirements for an independent officer as stipulated by the TSE, of which the Company appoints one person (certified public accountant, etc.) who has a high degree of expert knowledge and experience relating to accounting and finance (three of the six Audit & Supervisory Board Members).
+To adequately facilitate auditing and monitoring of management, the Company appoints persons who have diverse experience. knowledge, expertise and insight in accordance with the Standards for Auditing by Audit & Supervisory Board Members (the policy for selecting candidates for Audit & Supervisory Board Member).
+The Company appoints half or more of the candidates from among persons who satisfy requirements for an independent officer as stipulated by the TSE, of which the Company appoints one person (certified public accountant, etc.) who has a high degree of expert knowledge and experience relating to accounting and finance (three of the six Audit & Supervisory Board Members are Outside Audit & Supervisory Board Members).

-2. Procedures in the election, nomination and dismissal
+Procedures in the election, nomination and dismissal

 (1) Procedures in the election, nomination and dismissal of Directors Appointment of Directors is implemented by resolution of the General Meeting of Shareholders after resolution of the Board of Directors, following deliberation by the Nomination Advisory Committee (four out of seven of whose members are Outside Directors).
-The Nomination Advisory Committee conducts deliberation with appropriate involvement and advice from the Outside Directors from the perspectives of each candidate's eligibility (such as experience, abilities, expertise, and internationality) and diversity of the Board of Directors.

-Should reason for dismissal arise, dismissal procedures are implemented by resolution of the General Meeting of Shareholders after resolution of the Board of Directors in accordance with the rules governing the Board of Directors.
+The Nomination Advisory Committee conducts deliberation with appropriate involvement and advice from the Outside Directors from the perspectives of each candidate's eligibility (such as experience, abilities, expertise, and internationality) and diversity of the Board of Directors, Should reason for dismissal arise, dismissal procedures are implemented by resolution of the General Meeting of Shareholders after resolution of the Board of Directors in accordance with the rules governing the Board of Directors.

-(2) Procedures in the election, nomination and dismissal of Audit & Supervisory Board Members
+(2) Procedures in the election, nomination and dismissal of Audit & Supervisory Board Members resolution of the General Meeting of Shareholders in accordance with the Companies Act.